LNER CELEBRATES SUMMER OF PRIDE ON EAST COAST ROUTE26/08/19

 “It’s great to see the Trainbow train still proudly running on the east coast mainline which proves LNER’s commitment to the LGBT+ community”

-We have also recently signed up to an industry #nobystander campaign led by the Transport Salaried Staffs’ Association (TSSA) which demonstrates their support for an inclusive and diverse culture.
-As part of this work we have signed up to the Stonewall Diversity Champions programme, specially focussed on creating a supportive working environment for our LGBT colleagues.
+In addition to the work we undertake to support Pride events, LNER recently signed up to an industry #nobystander campaign led by the Transport Salaried Staffs’ Association (TSSA) which demonstrates their support for an inclusive and diverse culture.
+As part of this work LNER has also signed up to the Stonewall Diversity Champions programme, specially focussed on creating a supportive working environment for their LGBT colleagues.

 TSSA Organising Director, Nadine Rae, said: “It’s really great to see LNER signing our No Bystander pledge and I pay tribute to them for getting on board.
 Commitment like this is crucial if we are to transform the rail industry - making it inclusive for LGBT+ people by 2025 in accordance with our Inclusive Rail campaign.